-The Grier Members hold an economic interest in Crimson via the issuance, at close of the Crimson Transaction, of Class A-1, Class A-2 and Class A-3 units.
-Upon CPUC approval the Grier Members have the right to convert their A-1, A-2 and A-3 units into our unregistered securities.
-Each of these securities are convertible as follows: Class A-1 units into the 9.00% Series C Exchangeable Preferred Stock, the Class A-2 units into the 4.00% Series B Redeemable Preferred Stock and the Class A-3 units into the Class B Common Stock.
-However, prior to conversion, the A-1, A-2 and A-3 units pay distributions as if they were the corresponding Company securities.
-As of this point in time, none of our securities referenced above are issued.
-In addition, a stockholder vote is required, pursuant to NYSE rules, for the authorization of the ability of the 4.00% Series B Redeemable Preferred Stock to be further convertible into Class B Common Stock.
-The Class A-1, Class A-2 and Class A-3 units dividend rights, redemption rights, voting rights, exchange rights and conversion rights are provided below.
+The Grier Members hold an economic interest in Crimson via the issuance, at the closing of the Crimson Transaction, of Class A-1, Class A-2 and Class A-3 Units.
+Upon CPUC approval the Grier Members have the right to convert their A-1, A-2 and A-3 Units into our unregistered securities.
+As of June 30, 2021, each of these securities are convertible as follows: Class A-1 Units into depositary shares representing the Company's 7.375% Series A Cumulative Redeemable Preferred Stock, rather than shares of the Company's 9.00% Series C Preferred Stock as originally provided (due to the Stock Exchange Agreement that was effective as of June 30, 2021), the Class A-2 Units into the Company's 4.00% Series B Redeemable Preferred Stock and the Class A-3 Units into the Company's Class B Common Stock.
+However, prior to conversion, the A-1, A-2 and A-3 Units pay distributions as if they were the corresponding Company securities.
+As of June 30, 2021, none of our securities referenced above are issued.
+Further, at the Company's 2021 Annual Meeting, stockholders approved conversion of the right that the holders of Crimson Class A-2 Units would have had to exchange such units for shares of Series B Preferred into a right to exchange Class A-2 Units for shares of Class B Common Stock, which became effective on July 7, 2021.
+The Class A-1, Class A-2 and Class A-3 Units dividend rights, redemption rights, voting rights, exchange rights and conversion rights are provided below.